ropensci/yfR/README.md

 ### Fetching collections of prices

-Collections are just a bundle of ticker pre-organized in the package.
+Collections are just a bundle of tickers pre-organized in the package.
 For example, collection `SP500` represents the current composition of the SP500 index.